RipleyHyena/Snowfall/README.md

 - _YOU_ for reading this.
 - The Animonculory Team.

 - Phoenix for Legends of the Frost, upon which I forked here, and learned how AE lists are handled.
+I took too long of a break from Skyrim and Wabbajack, and their list proved invaluable as a jumping off point.

 - Halgari and the WJ Team - Wabbajack is awesome and so are you.

 ## Contact